GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 ![1](https://user-images.githubusercontent.com/37382927/96356103-df2bd100-109e-11eb-8230-108d0b215e2a.png)

-This is a project that I recently worked on which allows one to stream and analyze the sentiment of live tweets from Twitter based on a certain keyword such as "bitcoin."
+This is a project that I recently worked on in my AWS Machine Learning Course at Santa Monica College with Professor Vicky Seno.
+The project enables one to stream and analyze the sentiment of live tweets from Twitter based on a certain keyword such as "bitcoin."
 It involves a working relationship between Twitter, Python and Amazon Web Services.
 This requires one to have a Twitter Developer account and, of course, an AWS account (Free-Tier).
 The flow of the project is:

   1. Tweets are pulled from the Twitter API after verifying credentials using a Python code running on AWS Cloud9.
   2. The code feeds the stream of tweets into AWS Kinesis Firehose. <br>
   2. AWS Kinesis Firehose then passes the tweets to an AWS Lambda function. <br>
   3. Lambda, also running a Python code, will then pass the tweets into AWS Comprehend.<br>
-  4. AWS Comprehend analyzes the tweets and returns the sentiment analysis as Positive, Negative and Neutral.<br>
+  4. AWS Comprehend analyzes the tweets and returns the sentiment analysis as Positive, Negative, Mixed and Neutral.<br>
   5. The sentiment analysis results are also sent into AWS Elastic Search and visualzed on AWS Kibana as the following:

 Positive Sentiment: